DhakalYukesh/essential-helper/README.md

 # essential-helper

 A collection of essential helper functions for JavaScript and TypeScript projects.
-This library provides utilities for string manipulation, encoding/decoding operations, asynchronous operations, and password management.
+This library provides utilities for string manipulation, encoding/decoding operations, asynchronous operations, password management, and core application utilities.

 ## Installation